Enter your keyword

 • Additional copies of a student’s qualification/record of results and/or statement of attainment.
 A cost of $50 per document applies and $70 if express post is required.

-• Printing costs as may be required to complete assessments.
-Students may print and copy on campus for a cost of 15c per page, however they may also use other printing facilities.
+• Printing costs may be required to complete assessments.
+Students may print and copy on campus for a cost of 15c per page; however, they may also use other printing facilities.

 • Other costs (not included) to be aware of: